teppy90/GA-project-2/README.md

 https://ga-project-2-teppy.herokuapp.com/
 Problem Statement

-The purpose of this app is to promote active sharing of books for book lovers.
-It is also to help people pick up the habit of book reading to through sharing of good books.
-Users are also able to communicate with each othe by leaving comments on each book added by a user.
+The purpose of this app is to promote active sharing of items for item lovers.
+It is also to help people pick up the habit of item reading to through sharing of good items.
+Users are also able to communicate with each othe by leaving comments on each item added by a user.

 Technologies Used